 Treatment for Dry Eyes

-The most common treatment for dry eyes are usually lubrication with artificial tears.
+The most common treatment for dry eyes is usually lubrication with artificial tears.

 Eye doctors also often recommend temporary closure of the tear drainage system to increase the volume of the tear film.
 This closure is accomplished with a small plug that fits comfortably into the tear drainage system.
 The procedure itself is a quick and painless office procedure.